invertase/react-native-firebase/docs/auth/social-auth.md

 allowing you to create a credential and sign-in to Firebase.

 Most configuration is already setup when using Google Sign-In with Firebase, however you need to ensure your machines SHA1 key has been configured for use with Android.
-You can see view how to generate the key on the [Getting Started](/) documentation.
+You can see how to generate the key on the [Getting Started](/) documentation.

 Ensure the "Google" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers).